rock117/PortViewer/README.md

 - Run the tool as Administrator for better process name resolution

 **No Output or Empty Results:**
-- Ensure Windows Firewall is not blocking the application
+- Ensure firewall is not blocking the application
 - Check if you have necessary permissions to query network information
+- On Linux: Verify /proc filesystem is mounted and accessible
+- On macOS: Ensure netstat and lsof commands are available

 **Build Errors:**
 - Ensure you have the latest Rust toolchain installed
-- Verify Windows SDK is available for the `windows` crate
+- **Windows**: Verify Windows SDK is available for the `windows` crate
+- **Linux**: Install required packages: `sudo apt-get install pkg-config libssl-dev`
+- **macOS**: Install Xcode command line tools: `xcode-select --install`

 ## 🤝 Contributing